aidanc2004/wheelock-perl/README.md

 - `--period`: What period of the menu should be shown.
 Breakfast, lunch, dinner, etc.
 - `--date`: The date to get the menu for in YYYY-MM-DD format. (ex.
 May 24th 2024 is 2024-05-24)
 - `--all`: Ignore hidden categories and show all.
+- `--json`: Output the API as JSON rather than printing the menu.

 ## Config